Our Mission

 Reduced Cost Services

-We're developing AI-based technology to help clients obtain high quality legal assistance at lower cost, while still keeping qualified lawyers in the loop.
+We're developing AI-based technology to help lawyers provide high quality legal assistance at lower cost to the general public.

 Supporting Other Access to Justice Organizations